Go to page content

 Elastics aren’t always necessary for treatment, but they can help improve results.

-Along with aligners, your doctor may recommend elastics as part of your treatment plan.
+Along with aligners, your dentist may recommend elastics as part of your treatment plan.
 They may add slits or bonded buttons to your aligners for the rubber bands to “hook” onto.
 These elastics provide additional support for complex tooth movements and assist in improving bite alignment.

-Here’s an example of how it works: if the affected teeth need to move forward, elastics can add extra pull force to make it happen.
+Here’s an example of how it works.
+If the affected teeth need to move forward, elastics can add extra pull force to make it happen.
 Meanwhile, the aligners push the rest back until all teeth are aligned correctly.
 That push-and-pull can lead to a more seamless – and, in some instances, speedy – result.

 References: